Robbie Brady: Burnley

 On 31 January 2017, the final day of the January transfer window in England, Brady completed a move to Premier League club Burnley in a club record deal reportedly worth £13 million, meaning he would link up with his longtime friend Jeff Hendrick and international teammate Stephen Ward.
 He signed a three-and-a-half-year deal with the option of another year.
 Four days later, he made his Burnley debut as a second-half substitute in a 2–1 away defeat to Watford.
 Eight days after that, on 12 February, he scored his first Burnley goal, a 20-yard free kick, on his full debut for the club in a 1–1 home draw against league leaders Chelsea.
 In the following match on 25 February, Brady provided an assist for Michael Keane's equalising goal in the 1–1 draw away to Hull City, his former club.

 On 27 May 2021, it was announced that Brady would leave Burnley at the end of his contract.

 AFC Bournemouth

 On 18 October 2021, Brady signed for Championship club AFC Bournemouth.

 Preston North End

 On 4 July 2022, after a successful trial, Brady signed for Preston North End on a one-year deal.
-On 5 June 2023, Brady signed a new two-year contract to take him to the end of the 2024-25 season.
+On 5 June 2023, Brady signed a new two-year contract to keep him until the end of the 2024–25 season.

-On 28 May 2025, the club announced the player had signed a new one-year deal.
+On 28 May 2025, Preston announced that Brady had signed a new one-year contract extension, running until 2026.

+In September 2025, it was announced that Brady had suffered a calf injury which required surgery, keeping him out of action for several months and subsequently forcing him to miss the World Cup qualifiers for the Ireland national team.

+On 19 May 2026, Preston announced Brady would be released when his contract expired on 30 June.